bibanon/bibanon/Three-Angled-Blue.md

 [[http://i.imgur.com/hndkuyb.jpg|height=300px|width=500px]]

 **Three Angled Blue** is 4chan's most influential, most beloved artist.
 He's got a distinctive style: expressive faces, fine engraved details, a masterful shading style.
+Somehow he manages to make masterpieces... with nothing more than MS Paint.

 Despite what you may believe, once upon a time, there was an age when rage comics were good.
 They were detailed prints that distilled powerful action scenes and striking faces twisted in anger, reminiscent of Jojo's Bizarre Adventure.